West Ham station

-West Ham is a London Underground, Docklands Light Railway (DLR) and National Rail intermodal interchange station in West Ham, London, United Kingdom.
-The station is served by London Underground's District, Hammersmith & City and Jubilee lines, the Stratford International branch of the DLR, and c2c National Rail services.
+West Ham (/ˈwɛst ˈhæm/) is an interchange station in West Ham, London, England.
+It provides London Underground, Docklands Light Railway (DLR) and National Rail services.
 The station was opened in 1901 by the London, Tilbury and Southend Railway on the route from Fenchurch Street to Barking.
 In the late 1990s, the station was rebuilt and significantly expanded as part of the Jubilee Line Extension, fully opening in 1999.
 The station is in London fare zone 2 and zone 3.